Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 Ask yourself:

-• Do I need reusable earplugs or disposables?
+• Do I need reusable plugs or disposables?

-• Am I focused on tinnitus relief, sleep, or swimming?
+• Am I focused on hearing loss and tinnitus, sleep, or swimming?

 And when you're ready to upgrade?
-NG's EarSafe open-ear headphones are redefining safe listening — no plugs, no pressure, no problem.
+NG EarSafe open-ear headphones redefine safe listening - no plugs, no pressure, no problem.

 Earplugs are used to protect your ears from loud noises, water, or pressure changes.
 They help improve focus, support better sleep, and maintain hearing health in noisy or disruptive environments.